Last Updated on January 8, 2025

 Students can use these checklists and strategies to learn how to fact check and vet information to know which sources to trust and which to reject.

-2. Familiarize Students with REAL news
+2. Familiarize Students with REAL news.

-Resources
+Additional Resources